Translations of this page:

 Of course, you could also store page names in the sequence and pass them to setPageOrder() if you want to present pages in a certain order.
 But with loopPage() you have to create only one page instead of 32 pages.
 This is much faster, clearer and less error-prone.

-The HTML code to display the images is explained here: Images in the Questionnaire und Single Factorial Design
+The HTML code to display the images is explained here: Images in the Questionnaire und Single Factorial Experimental Design

 Assemble Everything